 Update—February 21, 2022: The Arizona Department of Agriculture’s public comment period is now closed—thank you to the hundreds of advocates who spoke up!
 We are now waiting for the Department’s decision on whether to finalize the regulations, and we will keep you posted.

-Many egg-laying hens in commercial farms are confined in small, wire “battery cages” where they suffer for the majority of their lives.
-As many as 10 hens may be crowded together in one battery cage, leaving each bird with about as much space as a single sheet of paper.
+Many egg-laying hens on commercial farms are confined in small, wire “battery cages” where they suffer for the majority of their lives.
+Up to 10 hens may be crowded together in one cage, leaving each bird with about as much space as a single sheet of paper.